How many Capital One cards can you have?

 -

-Credit age: The CFPB says that having a higher credit age can help your scores.
+Credit age: The CFPB says that having a longer credit history can help your scores.
 Opening a new credit card may bring down the average age of your credit accounts.

 Managing multiple credit cards responsibly

-Here are some ways to use your cards that can have a positive impact on your scores:
+Having multiple credit cards can offer several advantages when you use them responsibly.
+Here are some ways to manage your cards to maintain a positive impact on your scores:

 -